-Goods of a non-preferential origin are goods to which conventional customs rates and other measures of the EU’s trade policy are applied, e.g. the calculation of compensation or anti-dumping customs duties, quantitative restrictions or quotas etc.
+Goods of non-preferential origin are goods to which conventional customs rates and other measures of the EU’s trade policy are applied, e.g. the calculation of compensation or anti-dumping customs duties, quantitative restrictions or quotas, etc.

 The TARIC (Integrated Tariff of the European Communities) is a multilingual electronic database into which all measures relating to EU customs tariff, commercial and agricultural legislation are integrated.

-It contains measures to be applied when importing or exporting goods to/from a certain country; customs rates on importing goods from third countries, tariff concessions, preferential customs rates based on agreements, agricultural taxes, special taxes on sugar, flour and poultry, quotas, licences, restrictions, export refunds etc.
+It contains measures to be applied when importing or exporting goods from/to a certain country; customs rates on importing goods from third countries, tariff concessions, preferential customs rates based on agreements, agricultural taxes, special taxes on sugar, flour and poultry, quotas, licences, restrictions, export refunds, etc.

-For individual measures and duties, the TARIC contains additional explanatory remarks and the relevant legal grounds.
-The TARIC also contains national import-related measures (VAT, excise duties etc.) apart from all those that apply to the entire EU.
+For individual measures and duties, the TARIC includes additional explanatory remarks and the relevant legal grounds.
+The TARIC also contains national import-related measures (VAT, excise duties, etc.) apart from all those that apply to the entire EU.

-In the TARIC every good is assigned a 10-digit numerical code which consists of a harmonised system and a combined nomenclature.
-For some EU measures, special codes are prescribed (e.g., anti-dumping, processed food codes etc.) and that is why in special cases a code exceeding 20-digits can be applied.
+Every good in the TARIC is assigned a 10-digit numerical code which consists of a harmonised system and a combined nomenclature.
+For some EU measures, special codes are prescribed (e.g., anti-dumping, processed food codes, etc.) explaining why in certain cases a code exceeding 20-digits can be applied.

 To properly use the TARIC, one must know the correct TARIC classification code of goods and the origin of goods.

-The basic rule is that the customs value, verified on the basis of the invoice value submitted to customs authorities, results from the transaction value, namely the price actually paid or payable for the goods when sold for export to the customs territory of the Union.
+The basic rule is that the customs value, as verified by the invoice value submitted to customs authorities, arises from the transaction value, namely the price actually paid or payable for the goods when sold for export to the customs territory of the Union.

-In line with the UCC, goods may be placed in the following customs procedures:
+In line with the Union Customs Code (UCC), goods may be placed in the following customs procedures:

 - release for free circulation (i.e. import);

-A customs representative is any person appointed by another person to carry out the acts and formalities required under the customs legislation in their dealings with customs authorities.
-Such representation may be either direct, in which case the customs representative acts in the name of and on behalf of another person, or indirect, in which case the customs representative acts in his or her own name but on behalf of another person.
+A customs representative is any person appointed by another to carry out the acts and formalities required under the customs legislation in their dealings with customs authorities.
+Such representation may be either direct, in which case the customs representative acts in the name of and on behalf of another person, or indirect, in which case the customs representative acts in their own name but on behalf of another person.

-Any person who, in the course of their business, is involved in activities covered by the customs legislation (hereinafter: economic operator) has to be registered in the EORI system (Economic Operators Registration and Identification System).
-The EORI system is based on a unique identification number (EORI number) which allows the use of only one identification number for all customs operations across the entire EU.
+Any person who in the course of their business is involved in activities covered by the customs legislation (hereinafter: an economic operator) must be registered in the EORI system (Economic Operators Registration and Identification System).
+The EORI system is based on a unique identification number (EORI number) which allows the use of only a single identification number for all customs operations across the entire EU.

-Economic operators who are established in Slovenia and Slovenian natural persons do not need to lodge any requests to obtain EORI numbers.
-When this system was being introduced, Slovenia decided that the EORI number is the same as the applicable tax number with the prefix SI.
+Economic operators who are established in Slovenia and Slovenian natural persons do not make an application to obtain EORI numbers.
+When this system was being introduced, Slovenia decided that the EORI number is to be the same for Slovenian legal persons as their existing applicable tax number applied together with the prefix SI.